Dan Breen

-Daniel Breen (11 August 1894 – 27 December 1969) was a member of the Irish Republican Army during the Irish War of Independence and the Irish Civil War.
+Daniel Breen (10 October 1894 – 27 December 1969) was an Irish republican.
+He was a member of the Irish Republican Army during the Irish War of Independence and the Irish Civil War and was wounded a number of times.
 In later years he was a Fianna Fáil politician.

 Background

-Breen was born in Grange, Donohill parish, County Tipperary.
-His father died when Breen was six, leaving the family very poor.
+Breen was born on 10 October 1894 in Grange, Donohill parish, County Tipperary, to Daniel Breen senior and Honora Moore.
+He was the second-youngest of eight siblings.
+His father died in May 1901 when Breen was six, leaving the family very poor.
 He was educated locally, before becoming a plasterer and later a linesman on the Great Southern Railways.